VA Allows Medical Marijuana for Pain

 - D. Gieringer, Cal NORML

-California NORML recently investigated reports from patients who are being drug-tested by their pain doctors, including attending The 2009 American Pain Society Convention in San Diego.
+California NORML investigated reports from patients who were being drug-tested by their pain doctors, including attending The 2009 American Pain Society Convention in San Diego.
 In a report for the journal O'Shaughnessy's, CaNORML concludes: "The prejudice against marijuana has nothing to do with medical science, but rather with political and legal pressures to crack down on prescription drug use."